Sailing Tours & Trips in Greek Islands

 The Hanse 370 yacht Armida carries you through the Greek archipelago.
 Professional crew charts course from Kos marina through crystal Gyali waters to Rhodes' historic harbor.
 The journey reveals secluded bays of Alimia and Seskli, covering 120 nautical miles of Aegean sailing over 7 days.

-25% Off- US$660
+25% Off- US$2,737You save $912

 Sailing Greece - Santorini to Santorini

-Joan, traveled in May
+Derya, traveled in February

 Hidden coves and pristine beaches of the Greek Islands unfold aboard a 57-foot yacht.
 Magganari Beach, Mykonos' Little Venice, and secluded swimming spots near Naxos' Temple of Dimitra await.
 Expert skippers guide your maritime journey.